 - Now our Donut chart looks like as shown below.

-- In this page to create Market-wise Sales Summary drag the manager, market, and unit sold to values filed.
+- On this page, to create Market-wise Sales Summary, drag the manager, market, and unit sold to values filed.

 - Your Market-wise Sales summary table is ready.